-- Press the Auto button on the remote control to optimize the image signal. - Try adjusting the image position using the Position menu setting. - Press the Aspect button on the remote control to select a different image aspect ratio. - If you zoomed into or out of the image using the E-Zoom buttons, press the Esc button until the projector returns to a full display. - Check your computer display settings to disable dual display and set the resolution within the projector's limits.
+- Press the Aspect button on the remote control to select a different image aspect ratio. - Check your computer display settings to disable dual display and set the resolution within the projector's limits.
 (See your computer manual for details.) - Check the resolution assigned to your presentation files to see if they are created for a different resolution than you are projecting in.
 (See your software help for details.)

-Input Signal Settings - Signal Menu Supported Video Display Formats
+Supported Video Display Formats Input Signal Settings - Signal Menu